apache/nuttx-apps/system/i2c/README.txt

 selected bus.
 The <first> and <last> arguments are 7-bit, hexadecimal I2C addresses.
 This command will examine a range of addresses beginning with <first> and continuing through <last>.
-It will request the value of register zero from each device.
+It will request the value of register address zero from each device.

+The register address of zero is always used by default.
+The previous "sticky" register address is ignored.
+Some devices may not respond to ergister address zero, however.
+To work around this, you can provide a new "sticky" register address on the command as an option to the 'dev' command.
+Then that new "sticky" register address will be used instead of the address zero.

-If the device at an address responds, then this command will display the address of the device.
+If the device at an I2C address responds to the read request, then the 'dev' command will display the I2C address of the device.
 If the device does not respond, this command will display "--".
-The resulting display is like:
+The resulting display looks like:

 nsh> i2c dev 03 77
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f